Syd Heylen

-Harold Sydney Charles Heylen (25 May 1923 – 4 December 1996), credited variously as Syd Heylen, Sid Heylen and Sydney Heylen, was an Australian character actor of radio, stage, television and film, comedian, and variety performer and soldier, he often performed in a traditional vaudeville style in the vein of Roy Rene.
+Syd Heylen (25 May 1923 – 4 December 1996), born as Harold Sydney Charles Heylen) credited variously as Syd Heylen, Sid Heylen and Sydney Heylen, was an Australian character actor of radio, stage, television and film, comedian, and variety performer and soldier, he often performed in a traditional vaudeville style in the vein of Roy Rene.

 Early life

-Heylen was born in Renmark, South Australia in 1923, as the only son of a carpenter, he had 4 sisters He joined the army at 16 and served on the Kokoda Trail under the rank of Private in the 39th Infantry Battalion, later going on to join a 1st army entertainment troupe.
-In 1961, he married Patti Brittain (his second wife) and they had two children (both in the entertainment industry) - a daughter, Julie Heylen, and a son, Syd Heylen Junior, who is a well known entertainer in variety and cabaret.
+Heylen was born in Renmark, South Australia in 1923, as the only son of a carpenter, he had 4 sisters.
+He joined the Australian Army at 16 and served on the Kokoda Trail in PNG under the rank of Private in the 39th Infantry Battalion.
+A war-time entertainer and comic, he went on to join the 1st army entertainment troupe.

 Career

 Film and TV

 Heylen went into vaudeville after World War II and as one of Australian television's early performers in 1956 starred in the television variety show The Show of Stars with Hal Lashwood and John Ewart.

-He became popular during the 1960s on television as a regular performer on the HSV-7 variety show Sunnyside Up for 10 years, appearing as 'Sydney from Sydney'.
+He became popular during the 1960s on television as a regular performer on the Seven Network HSV-7 variety show Sunnyside Up for 10 years, appearing as 'Sydney from Sydney'.
 He teamed up with other comics, such as Honest John Gilbert, Maurie Fields, and Val Jellay presenting comedy sketches in between the musical items.
 Recycling his vaudeville shtick, Heylen specialised in stooges prone to cheekiness, drunkenness, pratfalls and spit takes.

 Heylen was best known for his role in A Country Practice, as the RSL club manager, barman and chef Vernon 'Cookie' Locke, who he played from 1982 until 1992, alongside Gordon Piper as his mate Bob Hatfield.
 Cookie and Bob were styled as a version of The Odd Couple, with Cookie as the slob and Bob as the neat one.
 In the series he was briefly engaged to town gossip Esme Watson (Joyce Jacobs) He was cast as Cookie after the series creator and executive producer James Davern saw him in the ill-fated TV series Arcade in 1980 alongside Lorrae Desmond, whom he would also cast in ACP.
 Heylen was written out of the series in 1992 alongside Gordon Piper), as the producers wanted to concentrate on a younger cast and an updated formula.
 Davern would later regret dropping Cookie and Bob, as they were two of the show's central older characters who provided many of the comedy scenes between the more dramatic storylines.

 Heylen appeared in numerous smaller television series roles including Crawford Production staples Matlock Police, Homicide and Division 4 in each case in 5 different roles, as well as Alvin Purple. storylines.
 Heylen also acted in the soap opera The Box playing a fast-talking television sportscaster.

-Heylen played a minor role in the film Mad Max 2: The Road Warrior as Curmudgeon.
+Heylen played a minor role in the film Mad Max 2 as Curmudgeon.